 It is notable that the GFX 50R has a headphone jack, which is not present on the X-A5 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Fujifilm GFX 50R (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GFX 50R and the X-A5 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the GFX 50R does not have a direct predecessor.
+The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm GFX 50R or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm GFX 50R: